 - Download the Absentee Ballot Application Form

-- Call the Phone Bank and we'll send you a postage-paid Absentee Ballot Application form in the mail.
+- Call the Phone Bank at 1.866.VOTE.NYC and we'll send you a postage-paid Absentee Ballot Application form in the mail.

 - Visit one of our Offices in person

 Fill out the Absentee Ballot Application completely using only a pen with blue or black ink

 Either bring in person or mail (DO NOT FAX) the Absentee Ballot Application to your Board of Election borough office.